And that’s not how I thought that I thought about Daisy Mae, our pug we adopted in January of last year.

 I thought I was hiding the truth from him to make it easier for him.
 But I think it could very well be that I, myself, didn’t want to spend any more time with the reality of the situation.
 I didn’t want to be the bad guy.
 I didn’t want to talk about allergies any more.

-I think the reality could be that DJ has a much great desire and capacity for the truth than I gave him credit for.
+I think the reality could be that David has a much great desire and capacity for the truth than I gave him credit for.